hapax/hapax.github.io/assets/psychology-time.md

 this would give them super-causal powers.
 In fact, I think this means we cannot tell what *any* demiurge is doing, including $D_1$.
-The ability to tell which slice is present is too powerful for a creature
+The ability to tell which slice is present is unreasonably powerful for a creature causally bound to the slices.
+In other words, even if presentism is a correct picture of the ontology of time, there is every reason to think that we would be *unable to distinguish* this state of affairs from the more conventional, four-dimensional picture where all the slices $\Sigma_n$ exist at the same time.

 ## Personhood and causation